Shrushti2003/Reminder-Alarm-App/README.md

 [YouTube video link for the Reminder App](https://youtu.be/Og_qALth69Q?si=RBm_NKk1_WS1O6Uk)

-This format gives a detailed and clear overview of your Reminder App project, highlighting the key features and functionalities in an easy-to-understand manner.
+This video gives a detailed and clear overview of your Reminder App project, highlighting the key features and functionalities in an easy-to-understand manner.

 ---